We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Medical News Today only shows you brands and products that we stand behind.

-Vitamin C serum is a facial skin care product that delivers a high dose of vitamin C. As with other face serums, the skin absorbs vitamin C serum quickly, and the product may offer a range of benefits to skin health.
+Vitamin C serum is a facial skin care product that delivers a high dose of vitamin C. The skin absorbs vitamin C serum quickly, and the product may offer a range of benefits to skin health.

 This article lists the best vitamin C serums a person can consider, discusses the benefits of vitamin C for the skin, and answers some frequently asked questions.